luigizuccarelli/golang-redis-interface/README.md

 ```

 ## Note
-The http server uses signals to allow for graceful shutdown.
+The http server by @luigizuccarelli uses signals to allow for graceful shutdown.
 Use this as a standard pattern when creating all web services.